nathalie-raffray/Ray-Tracer/README.md

 **Scene.java**

 The scene class which contains information about all the intersectable objects, the lights, and extra scene information such as the ambient light.
-This is where the rendering nested for loop lives .
+This is where the rendering nested for loop lives.

 Also: the code for generating a ray to intersect with the scene, lighting and shading, soft shadows, motion blur, supersampling, mirror reflection, fresnel reflection and refraction all lives here.